-Students requesting an accommodation involving modification to a facility or the grounds of the university must meet with the ADA coordinator-the director of student disability services-to discuss their specific needs.
+Students requesting an accommodation involving modification to a facility or the grounds of the university must meet with the ADA coordinator Arlene Gizkowski, director of the Office of Student Disability Services, (954) 262-7189, to discuss their specific needs.
 Requests for accommodation must be made in writing to the ADA coordinator and be supported by the appropriate documentation of recent medical, psychological, or educational assessment data administered and evaluated by a qualified professional.
 Requests for an accommodation involving modification to a facility or grounds of the university will be considered on an individual basis.
 When considering the request, the ADA coordinator will consult with the director of the specific facility (e.g., residential life and housing) involved in the request for accommodation and the director of facilities management.